-Information Technology Progress Impact Task Force (ITPITF) Report on Convergence, May 2000.
+Information Technology Progress Impact Task Force (ITPITF) Report on Convergence, May 2000

-The NS/EP community depends heavily on priority treatment of voice calls within the PSN to support NS/EP operations, which is provided under the Telecommunications Service Priority (TSP)^[39] and the Government Emergency Telecommunications Service (GETS)^[40] program.
+The NS/EP community depends heavily on priority treatment of voice calls within the PSN to support NS/EP operations, which is provided under the Telecommunications Service Priority (TSP)4(42) and the Government Emergency Telecommunications Service (GETS)5(43) program.
 Telecommunications service providers plan to transition traffic onto the NGN.
 The NSTAC examined the implications of the evolving public network architecture for priority treatment of NS/EP voice and traffic data and, specifically, the potential impact of IP network-PSN convergence on PSN-specific NS/EP priority services.
 The NSTAC's report outlined the implications of convergence for existing NS/EP priority services and examined evolving network technologies and capabilities that could assist in satisfying existing NS/EP functional requirements in an NGN environment.

-The NSTAC came to the following conclusions:
+The NSTAC reached the following conclusions:

-- The NS/EP community depends heavily on priority treatment of voice calls within the PSN to support NS/EP operations and will remain dependent for the immediate future. - The public network will change from a separate switched voice and packet data networks to an interconnected network and then to a unified NGN over the next several years. - The potential implications of Convergence and the NGN for GETS services include new blocking sources, lack of ubiquity and interoperability, lack of access to GETS features, disparate congestion handling, and a lack of commensurate network reliability and security. - NS/EP requirements are unlikely to be incorporated by industry unless the features needed to meet these requirements are standardized by industry, perhaps with prompting from the Government. - NS/EP traffic requires newly designed and standardized features to overcome new problems associated with packet networks. - To provide GETS-type services during Convergence and in the NGN, QoS schemes must be expanded to provide services commensurate with NS/EP needs. - The current level of security safeguards incorporated into GETS is inadequate to maintain NS/EP functional requirements during Convergence and in the NGN. - TSP, as originally conceived, remains relevant during Convergence because restoration assignments can still be applied to identifiable segments of the PSN. - A potential implication for the TSP Program during Convergence and in the NGN as discussed by the TSP Oversight Committee (OC) is the inapplicability of the program to ISP offering voice services. - The OC stated that TSP, as currently defined, did not and should not have a role in the NGN, and if the NS/EP community required similar types of priority services for packet networks, a new program would have to be established to support such services. - TSP-type services in the NGN will provide for the priority provisioning and restoration of network services rather than circuit-based services.
+- The NS/EP community depends heavily on priority treatment of voice calls within the PSN to support NS/EP operations and will remain dependent for the immediate future. - The public network will change from separate switched-voice and packet-data networks to an interconnected network and then to a unified NGN over the next several years. - The potential implications of convergence and the NGN for GETS services include new blocking sources, lack of ubiquity and interoperability, lack of access to GETS features, disparate congestion handling, and a lack of commensurate network reliability and security. - NS/EP requirements are unlikely to be incorporated by industry unless the features needed to meet these requirements are standardized by industry, perhaps with prompting from the Government. - NS/EP traffic requires newly designed and standardized features to overcome new problems associated with packet networks. - To provide GETS-type services during convergence and in the NGN, QoS schemes must be expanded to provide services commensurate with NS/EP needs. - The current level of security safeguards incorporated into GETS is inadequate to maintain NS/EP functional requirements during convergence and in the NGN. - TSP, as originally conceived, remains relevant during convergence because restoration assignments can still be applied to identifiable segments of the PSN. - A potential implication for the TSP Program during convergence and in the NGN, as discussed by the TSP Oversight Committee (OC), is the inapplicability of the program to ISPs offering voice services. - The OC stated that TSP, as currently defined, did not and should not have a role in the NGN, and if the NS/EP community required similar types of priority services for packet networks, a new program would have to be established to support such services.